Nested Sampling

 $$\text{ESS} = \frac{\left(\sum_{i=1}^{n} w_i\right)^2}{\sum_{i=1}^{n} w_i^2} = \frac{1}{\sum_{i=1}^{n} \tilde{w}_i^2}$$

 where \(w_i = \mathcal{L}_i \Delta X_i / \mathcal{Z}\) are the normalized posterior weights satisfying \(\sum w_i = 1\), so \(\tilde{w}_i = w_i\).
-This measures the variance of the weights—when all weights are equal (\(w_i = 1/n\)), we get ESS = \(n\).
+This measures the variance of the weights: when all weights are equal (\(w_i = 1/n\)), we get ESS = \(n\).
 When weights are highly unequal (few samples dominate), ESS ≪ \(n\).

-Interpretation: ESS quantifies how many equally-weighted samples would provide the same Monte Carlo variance as the weighted sample.
+ESS quantifies how many equally-weighted samples would provide the same Monte Carlo variance as the weighted sample.
 This is the standard diagnostic for importance sampling (Liu, 2001; Chopin & Ridgway, 2017) and is reported by nested sampling implementations like dynesty (Speagle, 2020) and NestedFit.

 Tuning the Number of Live Points: The number of live points \(N\) controls the resolution of the prior volume shrinkage.
 More live points give more accurate evidence estimates and better posterior resolution, but increase computational cost.
 A practical rule: \(N \gtrsim 25d\) for \(d\) dimensions (Skilling, 2006).
 For multimodal problems, increase \(N\) to ensure adequate sampling of each mode.
 Advanced implementations like MultiNest use ellipsoidal decomposition to adaptively allocate live points across modes.